Mandinka (song): Music video

 The accompanying music video for "Mandinka" was in heavy rotation after debuting 24 January 1988 in 120 Minutes on MTV.

 Live performances

 In 1988, O'Connor sang "Mandinka" on Late Night with David Letterman, which was her first US network television appearance.
 She also sang the song live at the 1989 Grammy Awards.

+Cover versions

+In July 2023, shortly after O'Connor's death, Alanis Morissette and Foo Fighters paid the tribute to her and covered the song at Fuji Rock Festival in Japan.

+In November 2023, The Last Dinner Party covered the song when they appeared on Apple Music's London Sessions.